memtt/malt/src/doc/code_entry_points.md

 Core system
 -----------

-The main class to run MATT is defined into core/ and named AllocStackProfiler.
+The main class to run MALT is defined into core/ and named AllocStackProfiler.
 This class provide the core mechanisms to track the global memory state of the program.
 This class must be initialized into your event wrappers after initilizing the internal allocator :